DataKind-DC/mapbox_tutorial/README.md

-# We want to show you how we made the CCUSA Disaster Relieft Map
+# We want to show you how we made the CCUSA Disaster Vulnerability Map

 #